Mental Health Facilities Larimer County, CO

 Summitstone Health Partners

-Summitstone Health Partners is a mental health treatment clinic in Larimer County, Colorado, located at 1250 North Wilson Avenue, 80537 zip code.
-Summitstone Health Partners provides telemedicine/telehealth and outpatient treatment.
-Summitstone Health Partners provides activity therapy, behavior modification and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
-Summitstone Health Partners also supports people with PTSD, people with serious mental illness and children/adolescents with serious emotional disturbance.
-Additional services provided by Summitstone Health Partners consist of mentoring/peer support/consumer-run services, case management and court-ordered outpatient treatment.
+Summitstone Health Partners is a mental health facility in Larimer County, CO, located at 2001 South Shields Street, Suite G in the 80526 zip code.
+Summitstone Health Partners provides partial hospitalization/day treatment and outpatient treatment.
+Summitstone Health Partners provides couples/family therapy, integrated dual diagnosis disorder treatment and trauma therapy to young adults, seniors 65 or older and adults.
+Summitstone Health Partners also supports transitional age young adults, clients referred from the court/judicial system and people with PTSD.
+Additional services offered by Summitstone Health Partners consist of intensive case management, psychosocial rehabilitation services and assertive community treatment.

 Learn More